How the Best Heated Driveways Work

 Radiant Driveway Heating Systems are Fully Automated

 Chances are that you've seen a radiant heated driveway in operation.
 During heavy snow storms, regardless of the time of day, you may spot a few driveways that are completely clear of snow and ice - and are even dry.
-These embedded radiant heating systems enhance safety and keep driveways free of snow and ice around the clock.
+These discreetly embedded radiant heating systems enhance safety and keep driveways free of snow and ice around the clock.
 But they efficiently operate only when conditions warrant.

-Heated driveways can be either hydronic or electric, but both radiant driveway heating systems are fully automated, so they efficiently operate only when needed.
+Radiant heated driveways can be either hydronic or electric, but both driveway heating systems are fully automated, so they efficiently operate only when needed.
 The content on this page focuses on how electric snow melting systems work.
 An electric heated driveway consists of three main components: the heating element (heat cable), an activation device (snow sensor) and master control unit / contactor panel.

 Heated Driveway Resistance Cable

 The best heated driveways use durable, resistance heat cable that is typically available on spools or pre-spaced in mats that can be rolled out for quick, easy installation.
 ClearZone heat cable is one of the industry's top cables and has a proven track record for heating driveways, sidewalks, steps, ramps, loading docks, etc. A premier heat cable such as ClearZone is designed to be very durable, so it can withstand the stress of concrete pours.
 A special version of the cable (with an even tougher outer jacket) is also available for installation in hot asphalt applications, making it a favorite among construction professionals.
 (Important note: Never cut the heat cable during the installation process or your warranty will be void.
 Call your manufacturer for more details.)

 Activation Device (Snow Sensor)

 Both aerial-mount and pavement-mount snow sensors are available, but most automated heated driveways utilize an aerial-mount snow sensor.
 This high-tech activation device detects temperature and precipitation to activate the system only when needed.
 When moisture is detected and the temperature is below a set point (usually set at 39°F), the sensor sends a signal to the system’s contactor panel or master control unit.

 Master Control Unit